Combating Public Corruption

 Phil has fought to put an end to public corruption:

 - When he first took office in 2012, Phil immediately joined with other new members to co-sponsor a constitutional amendment to strip pensions from crooked politicians.
-That bill has passed twice and now is going to the voters for approval.
+That is now law.

 - Created a misconduct tip line to report crimes committed by public officials.
 Call 1-800-877-ETHICS or visit reportmisconduct.ny.gov to file a report.

-- Authored a bill for independent investigation of allegations of sexual harassment in state government.
+- Authored a bill for independent investigation of allegations of sexual harassment in state and municipal government.

 - Voted to limit legislators’ outside income.